About our School – Introduction

 The school’s accelerated development and increased enrolment numbers over the past ten years has meant the addition of several temporary buildings to the rear of the main school building.
 However, these have since disappeared from site replaced with a wonderful standalone extension opened in September 2014.
 This includes eight additional classrooms, a PE hall, four special classes for children with autism, offices, learning support rooms and ancillary rooms.
 The campus was landscaped and includes two new playgrounds and on site-staff parking.

 Scartleigh National School is a co-educational mainstream school with An Cuan a unit for children with autism attached.
 The school is under the patronage of the Catholic diocese of Cloyne.
-The school caters for 403 children in sixteen mainstream classes and 24 children in the four classes in An Cuan.
+The school caters for 430 children in seventeen mainstream classes and 30 children in the five classes in An Cuan.

-At present the school has an Administrative Principal, eighteen mainstream class teachers and eight full-time Special Education Teachers (LS/RTs) and four special class teachers.
+At present the school has an Administrative Principal, seventeen mainstream class teachers and eight full-time Special Education Teachers (LS/RTs) and five special class teachers.

-The school also has a Secretary, Teresa Leahy, a caretaker Francis O’Rourke and twenty Special Needs Assistants, Tara O’Shea, Caroline McMahon, Roisin Bell, Majella Clohesey, Mary Harnedy, Rebecca Barry, Fiona O’Keeffe, Martha Varian, Lesley Ryall, Julie Walsh, Angie Lyne, Lisa Quirke, Ber Murray, Linda Berry, Carol Butler, Michelle Mulcahy, Mags McEvoy, Eunice Wanjiru, Amy Ring & Ann O’ Neill.
+The school also has a Secretary, Teresa Leahy, a caretaker Francis O’Rourke and twenty Special Needs Assistants, Tara O’Shea, Caroline McMahon, Roisin Bell, Majella Clohesey, Mary Harnedy, Rebecca Barry, Fiona O’Keeffe, Martha Varian, Lesley Ryall, Julie Walsh, Angie Lyne, Lisa Quirke, Ber Murray, Linda Berry, Carol Butler, Michelle Mulcahy, Mags McEvoy, Eunice Wanjiru, Amy Ring, Ann O’ Neill & Vera Terry.

 Principal: Denise O’ Donovan